kitschpatrol/yanki-obsidian/README.md

 2. **Plugin installation**

-   For now, download the latest release from GitHub and drag it in your vault's `.obsidian/plugins`.

-   Restart Obsidian.
+   Search for `yanki` in Obsidian's community plugins browser, or open [this link](obsidian://show-plugin?id=yanki), then click the "Install" button.

 3. **Setup**

    Enable the plugin, and go to its settings tab to select which folders of notes you'd like to sync to Anki.
-See the section \[Markdown note types]]\(#markdown-note-types) on how to format your notes to create different types of Anki cards.
+See the section [Markdown note types](#markdown-note-types) on how to format your notes to create different types of Anki cards.

 4. **Sync**